The Problems Associated With Parking

-According to SD Worx, one in four companies experience parking issues.
 Most businesses have parking spaces available on a first come first serve basis which can be frustrating for employees when they arrive at work.
 However, despite these parking shortages around half of company parking spots are unused half the time.
 This comes as a result of poor parking management and jobs that entail an increasing amount of travel during the working day.
 The cost of leasing spaces on-site is always costly, not to mention the fact that employers often reimburse airport and public parking fees for their employees as well.
 Furthermore, the time employees spend finding and paying for parking costs the company inefficiency and time.

-South Africa is not the only country facing this dilemma.
 Whether a result of poorly located businesses or the lack of public transport infrastructure available, driving appears to be the most popular means to get to and from work throughout most of the world.
 Households often own two or more vehicles and, regardless of the reason for private car usage, the effect on the earth’s carbon footprint is undisputed.
 The growing driving culture is difficult for the workplace and workers alike.
 Employers are tasked with having to make and pay for sufficient accommodations, and employees struggle to find a more optimal alternative.

 Overcoming parking issues in the workplace requires compromise, being open to the alternatives, and observing what truly works.
-Employers can achieve this by focusing their business around an organisational culture deeply ingrained in sustainability and compromise.
+Employers can achieve this by focusing their business around an organizational culture deeply ingrained in sustainability and compromise.

 Employers need to take an economic approach in order to assess the solutions that are within budget, but also provide a better experience for their employees.
 Alternative transport methods should be encouraged where possible, such as carpooling or even cycling to work.
 One solution could be to invest in a commuter service, like those offered by Zeelo, to provide a sustainable, safe and enjoyable alternative for employees than using their car.
 The average Zeelo removes 30 cars from your premises, reducing emissions, congestion and lowering costs.
 Employees can also be more productive with the time they get back during their commute.